Freddd13/autoscore/README.md

 Finally we send files via email or upload to onedrive(TODO).
 The sensitive data is saved in Github repo's secrets thus it's safe.

+Q: So why to choose a more complicated way via youtube instead of fetching directly on the sheet website?
+A: The repo will be refactored soon.
+Now I think it's ok to directly fetch via graphql WITHOUT RSS for that the sheet id seems to be increased by time.
+Once I use youtube rss because there's a timestamp in it and can be easily updated to the github repo.
+Besides, I have made a pr to rsshub which directly returning freesheets data of any mymusicsheet user, which can simplify the code, lol.

 ## Usage

 ### Use Github Action